kima-92/kima-92/README.md

 -->

-My name is Wilma and I'm looking for more ways to sharpen my skills in iOS, got suggestions?
-Reach out! 😁
+Hi I'm Wilma!
+I'm an iOS Software Engineer with a passion for team collaboration and clean code.
+Look me up in [LinkedIn](https://www.linkedin.com/in/wilmari-rodriguez/) for more info, or simply reach out!

-- 🔭 I’m currently working on an iOS Twitter clone app
+- 🔭 I’m currently working on SwiftUI
-- 🌱 I’m currently learning SwiftUI
-- 🤔 I’m looking for help with Core Data
+- 🤔 I’ll soon start a refresher in Core Data
 - 💬 Ask me about Hamilton
 - 📫 How to reach me: [wilma_rodriguez@fastmail.com](mailto:wilma_rodriguez@fastmail.com)
 - 😄 Pronouns: She/Her